Our Services

 Helpful Resources

-Omeprazole in pregnancy for GERD is generally considered safe when clinically needed, with large studies showing no increase in major birth defects, miscarriage, preterm birth, or low birth weight; most side effects are mild, while rare risks rise with long-term or high-dose use.
+Is omeprazole safe during pregnancy for GERD?
+Yes, omeprazole is generally considered safe during pregnancy when clinically needed.
+Large studies show no increased risk of major birth defects, miscarriage, preterm birth, or low birth weight.
+Most side effects are mild, though rare risks may increase with long-term or high-dose use.

 Heartburn and acid reflux are extremely common during pregnancy.
 In fact, up to 80% of pregnant women experience symptoms of gastroesophageal reflux disease (GERD), especially in the second and third trimesters.
 Hormonal changes and pressure from a growing uterus both play a role.